 This customer wanted to reduce the uncertainty in her quote, so she scraped out all the rot before we arrived to quote.
 This is a good way to see exactly what the problems are.

-Say you have determined you need to do a full sill replacement.
-Once you have cut this out you then you will need to inspect the structural elements as well as the cladding and any reveals on the wall and frame.
-Is the weatherboard rotten?
-Is the stud work compromised?
-Has the rot spread up into the pocket cavity and began to destroy the frame lining
+Around the windows it’s also wise to inspect the structural elements as well as the cladding and any reveals on the wall and frame.
+Are the weatherboards rotten?
+Is the stud work below the window compromised?
+Has the rot spread up into the pocket cavity and began to destroy the frame lining?

 Are your old windows in need of repair?